Putnam-Lab/CBLS_Wetlab/CBLS_Wetlab_Protocols/README.md

 The Putnam Lab CBLS tanks are used for dynamic marine invertebrate projects facilitated by Putnam Lab members.
 The tanks offer a way for students to investigate methodology pertaining to research questions, monitor water quality, learn aquacultural techniques, and conduct vital research in marine invertebrate systems.

-To ensure accurate results, water quality is assessed within the tanks through various measurements that include; salinity, pH, total alkalinity, calcium, and carbonate hardness.
-Environmental parameters, such as, temperature, light, NH4, NO2, NO3, and PO4 are also measured.
+To ensure accurate results, water quality is assessed within the tanks through various measurements that include; salinity, pH, and total alkalinity.

 **CBLS Wetlab Map**

-# CBLS_Wetlab

 ## Top View